Updated October 13, 2020

 The auditing committee shall consist of a Chair and at least one (1) member.

-- As pertains to Article VIII, Section D, Subsections 1 through 7 of this constitution, the Auditing Committee may audit the records of the Secretary/Treasurer at any time.
+- As pertains to Article IX, Section E of this constitution, the Auditing Committee may audit the records of the Treasurer at any time.

-- As pertains to Article VIII, Section D, Subsections 1 through 7 of this Constitution, the Auditing Committee shall audit the records of the Secretary/Treasurer once each year, provided the Committee shall not audit no have access to the sealed ethics investigations of any member.
+- As pertains to Article IX, Section E of this Constitution, the Auditing Committee shall audit the records of the Treasurer once each year, provided the Committee shall not audit nor have access to the sealed ethics investigations of any member.

 - The committee shall report its findings made subsequent to any audit conducted under this Article to the President and the Board of Directors not less than thirty (30) days after the conclusion of such audit, nor later than the next regular meeting of the general membership.
 Any report of findings so submitted to the Board of Directors shall be submitted in writing and shall be signed by all members of the Committee.